 When you’re inside, look around the property to see if you can find anything that could signpost land movement, such as doors or windows no longer closing easily or uneven floors.
 The old marble trick – drop a marble on the floor and see where it rolls – will indicate uneven foundations caused by instability.
 Outside, keep an eye out for any steps that may be pulling away from the building, or diagonal cracks in plaster, brickwork, solid walls or foundations.

 If you’re used to living on the flat, you may be unfamiliar with things like retaining walls.
 These are often found on hillside properties and it’s absolutely crucial to check them out as they can be expensive to fix.
 When you’re viewing a property, keep an eye out for any retaining walls or fences that are tilting at unusual angles.
 Can you see any small slips, subsidence, bulges or cracks?
 It’s worth checking out any large retaining walls belonging to adjacent neighbouring properties as well.
-The Earthquake Commission’s website (www.eqc.govt.nz) has detailed information on what to look out for.
+The Earthquake Commission’s website (www.eqc.govt.nz(external link)) has detailed information on what to look out for.

 One of the key documents that can help you find out more is the Land Information Memorandum (LIM), which is a summary of all the information held by the different departments at the local council on the day the LIM was produced.
 A LIM will provide information on issues with the land (such as whether it is prone to slippage or erosion), stormwater and sewage drainage.
 It should show all the permissions, building consents or resource consents that relate to the original property and any changes since it was built.
 It should also tell you if it is in a high wind area or in a flight path.